 Google Maps offers such a solid array of features that many people won't need to look any further than the Android default.
 Along with turn-by-turn directions, multiple view options, detailed route information, live traffic updates and everything else you'd expect from a self-respecting navigation app, Google Maps really does offer nearly everything.

 However, if you want to use it offline, you'll need to download the area maps that you want to use in advance.
 If you do that, you obviously don't get those traffic updates anymore though, as they require a connection.
 Google Maps also has the ability to download multiple areas to your phone and to use Google Maps in 'Wi-Fi only' mode when you have a spotty network connection.

 It also now allows you to store maps on your external SD card, freeing up some space on your phone.
 If you're not driving, it offers up walking, cycling, and public transport options for getting you to your destination, as well as quotes from multiple car services.

 Sygic is one of the most popular offline navigation apps on Android, and with good reason.
 The TomTom-powered app offers high-definition maps for most countries in the world, and it's regularly updated to keep it up-to-date with the newest version of Android.

 It's free to download and there's a seven day trial, but if you want to keep using it after that you'll need to either pay for premium features and traffic updates, or just pay for the features.
-If you don't, the free features are considerably more basic.
+If you don't, what the app offers for free is considerably more basic.